Our Top 20 Supplement Recommendations - IF You Should Take Any At All

 Tom Wigginton • April 12, 2025

 Supplements can be useful.
 Sometimes they’re even necessary.
 But figuring out if, when, and why you should use them is a more complicated question than most headlines, influencers, or supplement companies want to admit.
 In a perfect world, we’d get all the micronutrients, minerals, and performance-optimizing compounds we need from real food, sunlight, sleep, and clean living.
-In the real world, though—where stress is high, schedules are full, and food quality varies—strategic supplementation can fill gaps, enhance recovery, improve long-term health, or support performance.
+In the real world, though, where stress is high, schedules are full, and food quality varies, strategic supplementation can fill gaps, enhance recovery, improve long-term health, or support performance.
+Maybe.

 But here’s the problem: the supplement space is a minefield.
-Outdated “bro science,” influencer hype, fairy-tale claims, and straight-up lies have created a noisy mess that makes choosing the right supplement—if you even need one—much harder than it should be.
+Outdated “bro science,” influencer hype, fairy-tale claims, and straight-up lies have created a noisy mess that makes choosing the right supplement, if you even need one, much harder than it should be.
 And remember: no two bodies are exactly alike.
 Your age, gender, activity level, medical history, diet, goals, and lifestyle all influence what your body might be missing (or absorbing poorly).
-Supplementation isn’t a one-size-fits-all solution—it’s a strategy.
-That strategy should begin with lab work, conversations with qualified professionals, and clear priorities.
+Supplementation isn’t a one-size-fits-all solution.
+A supplementation strategy should begin with lab work, conversations with qualified professionals, and clear priorities.

 Disclaimer:

 This guide is not medical advice or a prescription.
-It’s an information tool designed to help you better understand what supplements may—or may not—support your personal health, performance, or longevity goals.
+It’s an information tool designed to help you better understand what supplements may or may not support your personal health, performance, or longevity goals.
 Before starting any new supplement, consult with a qualified healthcare or functional nutrition professional, especially if you have preexisting conditions, take medications, or are managing complex health goals.

 Meal Planning with ChatGPT at Vitruvian Fitness